Salkantay Trek 5 Days 4 Nights

 Included

-- Entrance ticket to Machu Picchu
+Entrance ticket to Machu Picchu

-- Guided tour of Machu Picchu.
+Guided tour of Machu Picchu (approximately 2 hours)

-- Transportation to the Salkantay trail head.
+Transportation to the Salkantay trailhead

-- 1 night camping
+1 night of camping accommodation

-- 1 night hostel in Aguas Calientes
+1 night in a hostel in Aguas Calientes (Machu Picchu Town)

-- Transportation from the beach to Santa Teresa
+Transportation from La Playa to Santa Teresa

-- First aid kit.
+First aid kit

 No Included